Decide on a destination

 Assess your finances

-Whether you’re relocating to Europe or moving to a new house down the road in the UK, working out your budget is a crucial step in the house moving process.
+When relocating to Europe, working out your budget is a crucial step in the house moving process.
 Assess the costs of a European move well in advance to avoid any financial disasters.

 The initial purchase or rental of your new property